Investigators' toolkit

 Support for those involved with investigations and investigators

-Investigations can be a stressful process for others involved with the investigation, particularly for volunteers under investigation.
+Investigations can be a stressful process for everyone involved with the investigation, particularly for volunteers under investigation.

 Each situation will be different and should be treated as such.
 When addressing concerns with adult members, remember that the individual is likely to feel upset by the situation.
-It is important that everything is done fairly, openly and reasonably.
+It’s important that everything is done fairly, openly and reasonably.

 If a volunteer has been suspended, this needs to be reviewed every 4 months.
 Make sure this is followed up.